Robert is an anatomy professor at Benedictine University in Lisle, IL.

 - Splenius muscles arise from the lower half of the nuchal ligament and spinous processes of C7 to T6 and run superiorly and laterally to insert onto the cranium and transverse processes of cervical vertebrae.
 The more inferior fibers make up the splenius cervicis, and run from the spinous processes of T3 to T6 to insert onto the transverse processes of C1 to C3.
 More superior fibers make up the splenius capitis, inserting onto the mastoid process and lateral half of the nuchal line of the cranium.
 The splenius muscles are innervated by posterior rami of middle and lower cervical spinal nerves.
 Firing together, the muscles on the right and left sides extend the head and neck.
 Firing on the left or right alone, the splenius muscles rotate the head toward the ipsilateral side, i.e., so that the face faces the side of the neck on which the splenius muscles are firing.
 The two splenius muscles are sometimes called spinotransversales muscles, since they run from the spinous processes in the midline laterally toward transverse elements on the head and transverse processes on the vertebrae.

 - Erector spinae muscles: The next three muscles in the superficial group of deep back muscles are often referred to as the erector spinae musculature.
 If you like to eat pork loin then you know exactly what the erector spinae muscles are.
 These muscles develop from epaxial muscles in the embryo, so they are innervated by posterior rami of spinal nerves.
 As a group, they extend the vertebral column and, if acting on one side, laterally flex and rotate it.
 In addition, they also control flexion of the vertebral column by contracting and relaxing in a coordinated fashion, and, for the parts of the erector spinae muscles that attach to the head, they weakly turn the head to the ipsilateral side.
 Each of the erector spinae muscles takes on the name of the region it crosses, in part: so, for example, the spinalis muscle is called spinalis thoracis in the thorax, spinalis cervicis in the neck, and spinalis capitis attaching to the head.
 It is not important for our purposes to make these distinctions but you should be aware they exist.
+For students taking Human Anatomy in spring 2021, it is not necessary to memorize the exact vertebral levels for each of erector spinae muscles.

 - Spinalis is a thin, flimsy, highly tendinous muscle that arises from multiple heads on the spinous processes of lower vertebrae to insert onto spinous processes of higher vertebrae.
 In the thoracic region, lower fibers of spinalis run from T10 to L1 to insert onto spinous processes of T1 to T8.
 In the cervical region, fibers run from the nuchal ligament and spinous process of C7 to insert onto the spinous process of C2.
 The spinalis fibers that attach to the head usually blend with the semispinalis capitis muscle on that side.
 Put simply, the spinalis muscle fibers run from spinous process to spinous process, usually skipping one level inbetween (running, for example, from T9 to T7, T8 to T6, etc.).